SaadJamilAkhtar/node-mongo/README.md

 # How to run:
 1. install dependencies using `npm i`
+2. replace connection string in app.js
-2. run application using `node app.js`
+3. run application using `node app.js`